-(iii) (continued) An indicative term sheet forming part of the LOI provides that if the Corporation and TomaGold enter into a definitive agreement for the purchase and sale of the East Block, the purchase price will be \$11,000,000 in cash payments from TomaGold to the Corporation over a period of two years, including \$5,000,000 upon signing of the definitive agreement, and the issuance by TomaGold to the Corporation the closing date of the sale of 10,000,000 common shares at a deemed price of \$0.05 per share.
-The LOI provides that TomaGold will grant a first-ranking hypothec to the Corporation as security for payment of the cash purchase price for the East Block.
+An indicative term sheet forming part of the LOI provided that if the Corporation and TomaGold entered into a definitive agreement for the purchase and sale of the East Block, the purchase price would be \$11,000,000 in cash payments from TomaGold to the Corporation over a period of two years, including \$5,000,000 upon signing of the definitive agreement, and the issuance by TomaGold to the Corporation on the closing date of the sale of 10,000,000 common shares at a deemed price of \$0.05 per share.
+The LOI provided that TomaGold would grant a first-ranking hypothec to the Corporation as security for payment of the cash purchase price for the East Block.

-The LOI also provides that TomaGold will grant a 2% GMR on the East Block to each of the Corporation and Globex and that TomaGold will have the right to repurchase 0.5% of the 2% GMR held by by the Corporation and Globex, respectively, for \$750,000 for each 0.5% purchased.
+The LOI also provided that TomaGold would grant a 2% GMR on the East Block to each of the Corporation and Globex and that TomaGold would have the right to repurchase 0.5% of the 2% GMR held by the Corporation and Globex, respectively, for \$750,000 for each 0.5% purchased.

-The LOI does not constitute a legally binding contract, offer or promise of sale of the East Block and no assurance can be given by the Corporation that it will enter into a definitive agreement with TomaGold with respect to the sale of the East Block on the terms and conditions set out above or at all.
-Any definitive agreement with respect to the sale of the East Block will be subject to regulatory approval, including that of the TSXV, and may be subject to shareholder approval.
+The LOI did not constitute a legally binding contract, offer or promise of sale of the East Block and no assurance could be given by the Corporation that it would enter into a definitive agreement with TomaGold with respect to the sale of the East Block on the terms and conditions set out above or at all.
+Any definitive agreement with respect to the sale of the East Block would be subject to regulatory approval, including that of the TSXV, and might be subject to shareholder approval.